iRaul/creative-portfolios/README.md

 - [Nick Jones](http://www.narrowdesign.com/)
 - [Samuel Ramos](http://www.highfivebro.com/)
 - [Rick Waalders](http://rickwaalders.com/)

+## Creative Agencies & Studios
-- [Jay Hollywood] (https://humaan.com/) <!-- Rather than individuals portfolio, this is an agency portfolio, still worth mentioning.
+- [Humaan] (https://humaan.com/) <!-- Rather than individuals portfolio, this is an agency portfolio, still worth mentioning.
 If this compilation is for individuals only, maybe create a category for agencies as well?
 Found these guys from --> (https://getterms.io/)

 ## Author